cnbbooks/lfe-sicp/ch1/exercises-2.md

 \end{align}
 $$

-Use this formula to implement a cube-root procedure analogous to the square-root procedure.
-(In section 9.4.4 we will see how to implement Newton's method in general as an abstraction of these square-root and cube-root procedures.)
+Use this formula to implement a cube-root function analogous to the square-root function.
+(In section 9.4.4 we will see how to implement Newton's method in general as an abstraction of these square-root and cube-root functions.)